Never Pay in Raleigh, Wilmington & Fayetteville

 It is possible to fight City Hall?

 If you file a lawsuit against Wilmington for not giving 90% of gross penal fines exclusively to the schools, then you can fight City Hall and win.
 Wilmington has overstepped its enabling statutes by entering into a contract with the New Hanover County for the latter to kick back costs for the city's red light camera program.
 New Hanover County is the funding source of the schools.
+It is classic money laundering.
 In the end, Wilmington is not giving 90% of gross penal fines exclusively to the schools.
 The school's funding agent is giving Wilmington back $200,000.00/year.
 It is a negotiated bribe in order to collude together to violate the NC Constitution and NCGS 115c-437.

 Raleigh Intersection Problems